 Production levels dropped by one third in the wake of the scandal.
 Leven stepped down as chairman of Perrier in June 1990.

 Perrier had lost over half of its United States market share by January 1991, due to its limited distribution during the product recall.
 The poor availability of Perrier allowed rival mineral water brands such as Evian to win market share.
-In Britain, Scottish mineral water producers such as Highland Spring won market share at the expense of Perrier.
+In Britain, Scottish mineral water producers such as Highland Spring and Strathmore won market share at the expense of Perrier.

 1991-2 sales in the United States and Britain were at half their 1989 levels, due to the damage inflicted upon the Perrier brand by the benzene scare.